ricardolarajacome/portafolio/README.txt

 Get in Touch

 I'm always eager to connect with fellow data enthusiasts, collaborate on projects, or just chat about all things data-related.
-Feel free to reach out to me via email at [Your Email Address] or connect with me on [LinkedIn/Twitter/Other Social Media].
+Feel free to reach out to me via email at rjacome21@icloud.com or connect with me on https://www.linkedin.com/in/ricardo-lara-jacome/ .

 Let's explore the world of data together!